rafaelpierre/vibe-to-live-agentic-rag-cohort-course/README.md

 This repository is part of **[From Vibe to Live: Build and Deploy Production AI Agents](https://buildingaiagents.com)**, a 4-week cohort-based course where you learn to:

-- ✨ Build multi-agent systems with OpenAI Agents SDK and Qdrant
+- ✨ Build multi-agent systems with OpenAI Agents SDK
 - 🚀 Deploy to Azure with Docker and FastAPI
 - 📊 Implement observability with Phoenix Arize
 - 🛡️ Add guardrails for security and reliability
 - 💼 Create portfolio-ready projects

-**Taught by Rafael Pierre** - 17+ years in Software Engineering, Data and AI, ex-Hugging Face, Databricks
+**Taught by [Rafael Pierre](https://www.linkedin.com/in/rafaelpierre)** - 17+ years in Software Engineering, Data and AI, ex-Hugging Face, Databricks

 [**Enroll now at buildingaiagents.com** →](https://buildingaiagents.com)